Effect configurations

 No

 The width of the text box.
-This parameter takes effect if you specify the AdaptMode parameter.
-This parameter is used when you enable automatic line breaking or automatic scaling.
-If you do not specify this parameter, the video width is used for automatic line breaking or automatic scaling.
-When the value is greater than 0 and less than or equal to 1, the value indicates the percentage of the width of the text box to the width of the output video.
-When the value is greater than 1, the value indicates the number of pixels.
+This parameter is valid only when `AdaptMode` is set.
+The text box width is used for automatic wrapping or scaling.
+If you do not specify this parameter, the video width is used for automatic wrapping or scaling.
+A value greater than 0 and less than or equal to 1 represents a width relative to the output video's width.
+A value greater than 1 represents an absolute pixel value.

 FontUrl